-Looking at how we can support oil and gas production into the future as we enter increasingly challenging environments, we have created a range of technologies for specialist applications.
+Helping to support oil and gas production into the future, as we enter increasingly challenging environments, we have created a range of solutions for specialist applications.

 Enabling steam flood completions in previously inaccessible offshore heavy oil reservoirs, in collaboration with OGTC and a UKCS independent operator.